 - Make better breading using cornmeal or rice flour to absorb the oil.

 - Use moderation when eating fried foods.
 Eat a salad or other veggie with it.

 - Choose an oil with a high smoke point, such as Extra Virgin Olive Oil and Canola Oil.

 - Choose a heart healthy oil such as Olive Oil, Canola Oil and Sunflower Oil.

 - Drain cooked food on a paper towel.

 And there’s many more I linked to in that link above from Cooking Light.
 You don’t have to avoid fried foods altogether.
-Moderation is key!
+Moderation is key for yummy treats, such as easy deep fried pickles!
 So, Enjoy!